sigma67/ytmusicapi/README.rst

 ==============

 Pull requests are welcome.
 There are still some features that are not yet implemented.
-Please, refer to the `Contributing <https://github.com/sigma67/ytmusicapi/blob/master/CONTRIBUTING.rst>`_ for guidance
+Please, refer to `CONTRIBUTING.rst <https://github.com/sigma67/ytmusicapi/blob/master/CONTRIBUTING.rst>`_ for guidance.